-In fact, I'm still thinking, remembering and processing everything now, I haven't really had the opportunity to think a lot about it, I'm sure one day soon I will.
-I don't see the challenge as finished yet, although the physical climbing is finished, I'm very passionate about raising money for Maria Curia, the capeor obrity, and I do the challenge as finished yet until July next year, until I've finished working for Marie Curie, so I've not allowed myself that luxury to relax and think.
+In fact, I'm still thinking, remembering and processing a bigger altitude everything now, I haven't really gain from base to had the opportunity to think a lot about it, I'm sure one day soon I will.
+I don't see the challenge as finished yet, although the physical climbing is finished, I'm very passionate about raising money for Marie Curie, the cancer charity, and I don't see to retire from rugby, into something positive.

+the challenge as finished yet until July next year, until I've finished working for Marie Curie, so I've not allowed myself that luxury to relax and think.